stevenctl/blog/content/tech/chinese_app/index.md

 the background.

-Supabase is a nice managed Postgres, but it also provides an easy way to spin up local development databases with it's CLI.
+Supabase is a nice managed Postgres, but it also provides an easy way to spin up local development databases with its CLI.
 It also gives us a nice Dart API with support for doing 3rd party OAuth (google) or E-Mail/Password auth, all of that tying into Postgres Row-Level Security (RLS).
 There is a generic syncer that just uses a version and timestamp column to choose which side will overwrite what, and options for special merge rules.
 Other than